The Regmex Array

 REGMEX Background

-Space meteorology or space weather studies the manifestations and effects that solar activity has on the Earth system.
-This includes the repercussions they may have on technological infrastructure, human health and other areas yet to be investigated.
-One of the high-risk space weather events is geomagnetic storms (GMSs).
-It is considered that an extreme GMSs could cause a planetary-scale catastrophe, using or significantly limiting essential technologies in vast regions for weeks or months.
-The above makes GMS a natural hazard that requires management from the highest levels.
+Space Weather (SW) studies the manifestations and effects that solar activity has on the Earth system.
+This includes the repercussions they may have on infrastructure, technology, human health and other areas yet to be investigated.
+One of the high-risk SW events are geomagnetic storms (GSs).
+These are planetary-scale alterations of the Earth's magnetic field lasting hours or days.
+It is considered that an extreme GS could cause a planetary-scale catastrophe, disabling or significantly limiting essential technologies and services in vast regions for weeks or months.
+This makes GSs a natural hazard that requires management from the highest levels.
+[Echer et al., 2005; Schrijver et al., 2015]

-Due to the heterogeneity of the Earth and the anisotropies in the ionospheric and magnetospheric currents, GMSs manifest themselves differently in each region.
-Therefore, to carry out effective risk management due to GMSs, it is essential to have national coverage and adequate instrumentation for the early detection and registration of these phenomena.
+Due to the heterogeneity of the Earth and the anisotropies in the ionospheric and magnetospheric currents, GSs manifest themselves differently in each region of our planet, and thus the effects of TGs on susceptible technologies and infrastructures will also depend on each region.
+Therefore, in order to carry out effective risk management due to TGs, it is essential to have, at a regional level, instrumentation dedicated to monitoring, detecting and recording these phenomena.

-Geomagnetically Induced Currents (GICs) on our planet are a consequence of GMSs that can cause overloads in high voltage electrical distribution networks.
-In extreme cases, GICs can disable power transformers, leaving extensive regions without electricity as has happened in the past.
-These events may cause great economic losses and put the civilian population at risk, particularly those concentrated in large cities.
+Geomagnetically Induced Currents (GICs) are a consequence of TGs.
+GICs can cause overloads in high voltage electrical distribution networks, causing damage ranging from a reduction in the useful life of their components to the disabling of the electrical service.
+In extreme cases, GICs can disable power transformers, leaving large regions without electricity, as in the case of Quebec, Canada, in 1989, causing significant economic losses and putting the population at risk.
+It is important to note that these effects are substantially accentuated in large urban centers. [see Boteler, 2019]

 Risk due to Geomagnetic Storms in Mexico

-Studies of risk and vulnerability to GMSs and GICs in Mexico are scarce.
-In the specialized literature we have the works of Ramón Caraballo and collaborators (2020 and 2023).
+Studies of risk and vulnerability to GSs and GICs in Mexico are recent and scarce.
+In the specialized literature we have the works of Ramón Caraballo and collaborators [2020 and 2023].
 These works investigated the intensity of GICs in the national high-power electrical grid caused by intense GMS and concluded that Mexico's high voltage transmission network is affected even during moderate geomagnetic disturbances.
+These works found out that, under certain conditions, CIGs greater than 120 A can occur in some substations of the high-voltage electricity distribution network in Mexico.

 The figure summarizes the most relevant results obtained in Caraballo et. to the.
 (2020).
 We note that the ends of the network (black solid lines) oriented to the induced electric field (cherry-color arrow) tend to be the most vulnerable regions (circles with larger radii).
 According to this study, the following are identified as vulnerable regions: